KilLo445/FS-Launcher/README.md

+# ONLINE SERVICES SHUTTING DOWN
+Ubisoft has sadly announced that the online services for Ghost Recon: Future Soldier (As well as some other games) will be shut in in January next year.
+So unfortunantly this launcher will become pointless.
+Read more [here](https://news.ubisoft.com/en-us/article/64NYEKbdiuRMqFE0YXvWCN/decommissioning-some-online-services-in-january).

 # Future Soldier Launcher
 FS Launcher, or Future Soldier Launcher is a launcher to help get Tom Clancy's Ghost Recon: Future Soldier multiplayer working.
 As it can be annoying, so this program aims at helping out.
 Automatically setup firewall rules, Windows Hosts entries, troubleshoot PunkBuster, and more!